 My research aims to explore: i) The uptake and accumulation of microplastics by terrestrial higher plants. ii) The impact of microplastics on soil properties and plant performance. iii) Transport mechanisms of microplastics in soil-plant systems.

-- Micro (nano) plastics in the soil-plant system
+- Micro (nano) plastics in soil-plant ecosystems

 - MSc Environmental and Public Health Management, Hong Kong Baptist University